furgandr/ghost4nc/README.md

 ## High-Level Architecture:

 - Use **Azure App Service Plan** with an autoscaling option to deploy and manage the Ghost Blog web application.
-Azure App Service provides scalability, easy deployment, and automated updates with autos ale options.
+Azure App Service provides scalability, easy deployment, and automated updates with auto scale options.
 - Set up an **Azure Database for PostgreSQL** to host the blog's database for content storage.
 Azure Database for PostgreSQL is a managed service that ensures high availability and scalability.
 - Store media and static assets in **Azure Blob Storage**.
 Blob Storage provides low-cost, scalable storage for the blog's media files.
 - Utilize **Azure Content Delivery Network (CDN)** to distribute static content globally and improve website performance.